 3. Air Conditioner Smells Musty

-Homeowners who call us about this problem usually report their air conditioner smells like feet, dirty socks or a locker room when it runs.
-Also called dirty sock syndrome, this smell is typically linked to a dirty evaporator coil that has mold, mildew and bacteria buildup.
-Moisture can also make your home air conditioner smell bad.
-Dirty sock syndrome is most often seen in locations where you need heating at night and during the morning before transitioning to cooling during the afternoon.
+Individuals who call us regarding this problem often report their air conditioner smells like feet, dirty socks or a locker room when it’s running.
+Also referred to as dirty sock syndrome, this smell is frequently created by a filthy evaporator coil that has mold, mildew and bacteria buildup.
+Excess water can also make your home air conditioner smell bad.
+Dirty sock syndrome is most common in locations where you need heating at night and during the morning before turning on cooling later in the day.

-The best approach for preventing dirty sock syndrome is to regularly replace your air filter and schedule annual air conditioning maintenance with Childress Heating & AC.
-We’ll keep the evaporator coil clean and the drainage system unblocked, as excess water can also lead to unpleasant odors.
+The best way to prevent dirty sock syndrome is to regularly change your air filter and schedule routine air conditioning maintenance with Childress Heating & AC.
+We’ll keep the evaporator coil clean and the drainage system unblocked, as excess water can also lead to nasty odors.

 4. Air Conditioner Smells Like Vinegar

-If you are dealing with air conditioner mildew smell or a pungent, vinegar-like odor, it could be prompted by several problems, including:
+If you are experiencing air conditioner mildew smell or a pungent, vinegar-like odor, it might be the result of several issues, including:

 • Moldy air conditioner or ductwork

 Examine your filter first.
-If you haven’t replaced it within the last three months and can’t see light through it, we recommend replacing it.
-If that doesn’t resolve the smell, contact Childress Heating & AC at 540-675-4306.
+If you haven’t replaced it within the last three months and can’t see light through it, it’s time to replace it.
+If that doesn’t solve the smell, contact Childress Heating & AC at 540-675-4306.

 5. Air Conditioner Smells Like Burning Plastic